Best Ankle Brace

 In the acute stages of a high-grade ankle sprain, walking on a sprained ankle can increase pain levels and swelling in the ankle.
-If there is no pain when weight-bearing you can try a slow and steady walk however stick to 10-15 minutes initially as long walks or prolonged periods of time on your feet can make the symptoms of a sprained ankle worse.
+If there is no pain when weight-bearing, you can try a slow and steady walk; however, stick to 10-15 minutes initially, as long walks or prolonged periods on your feet can worsen the symptoms of a sprained ankle.

 Consider the following steps to prevent ankle sprains in basketball:

 On average, for a grade 1 ankle sprain, it takes 2-4 weeks to return to football, while a grade 2 ankle sprain can take 4-6 weeks.